-You can now register your new EXFO products either online or directly from your unit (if it is connected to the Internet), and benefit from every possible opportunity to optimize their performance.
+You can now register your new EXFO products online and benefit from every possible opportunity to optimize their performance.
 By doing so, you will always be notified of the latest software updates, key product enhancements and up-to-date support information related to your products.